-Following on from the Chinese Presidency, a Task Force for the Digital Economy will be created.
-This Task Force will work together with the OECD to develop a work programme that seeks to identify the core fields of digital policy in the short-term future.
-The aim is to leverage the full potential of digitalisation for the economy and for society over the coming years.
+Following on from the Chinese G20 presidency, a Task Force for the Digital Economy was created.
+This Task Force worked together with the OECD to develop a work programme that seeks to identify the core fields of digital policy in the short-term future.
+The aim is to use the next few years to fully harness the potential of digitalisation in the interest of economic growth and for social progress.

 In order to build upon this work, the digital ministers from the G20 and a number of guest countries (including Spain, Norway, the Netherlands and Singapore) convened in Düsseldorf for a conference entitled ‘Digitalisation: Policies for a Digital Future’.
 The conference focused on three areas: